History of the Presidency

 Klawe is a renowned lecturer and has given talks at international conferences, national symposia, and colleges across the U.S. and Canada about diversity in science, technology, engineering, and mathematics disciplines and industries, gender and gaming, and lessons from her own career in STEM industry and education.
 She has devoted particular attention in recent years to improving K-12 science and mathematics education.

 Klawe is the recipient of the 2014 Women of Vision ABIE Award for Leadership and was ranked 17 on Fortune’s 2014 list of the World’s 50 Greatest Leaders.
 In 2015 she was honored with the Lifetime Achievement Award from the Canadian Association of Computer Science and the Achievement Award from the American Association of University Women, and she was inducted into the US News STEM Solutions Leadership Hall of Fame.
 She was honored by the Computing Research Association’s 2016 Distinguished Service Award.
-In 2017 Maria Klawe was awarded the Academic Leadership Award from the Carnegie Corporation of New York.
+In 2017, she was awarded the Academic Leadership Award from the Carnegie Corporation of New York.
+Recognized by the alumni association with a Lifetime Recognition award in 2023, Klawe is president emerita and trustee emerita of Harvey Mudd College.

 Jon C. Strauss, 1997–2006